What is performance management?

 1. Invest in the best performance management system you can afford

-There’s no point getting halfway through developing a performance management strategy then deciding to try to fit it into a software system.
-Start with the system – the best ones are customisable, with all the basic functions you need, and options to add on ones that are more specific to your business.
+There’s no point getting halfway through developing a performance management process then deciding to try to fit it into a software system.
+Start with the performance management systems – the best ones are customisable, with all the basic functions you need, and options to add on ones that are more specific to your business.
 Then build your strategy with your system.

 2. Use 360 feedback

-360 feedback combines feedback from an employee’s manager, direct reports, team and the employee themselves.
-These surveys are becoming more popular in performance management, and the most successful ones are:
+360 feedback combines timely feedback from an employee’s manager, direct reports, team and the employee themselves.
+These surveys are becoming more popular in employee performance management, and the most successful ones are:

 - Credible – people need to be trained to understand and use them effectively.

-- Accountable – 360 insights need to drive tangible action and change.
+- Accountable – 360 insights need to drive tangible action and continuous improvement.

 - Completed – it’s up to management to encourage people to take 360 surveys seriously and complete them.